Xstrata woos waverers over Glencore deal

 Rivals have seen their output hit by wet weather in the first three months but also by safety stoppages and strikes, with operators like Anglo coming in below analyst estimates.

-"We saw biggest scope for disappointments in coal, which did not materialise," analysts at Liberum said in a note.
+"We saw biggest scope for disappointments in coal, which did not materialize," analysts at Liberum said in a note.

 Shares were up 2.3 percent at 1,171 pence around 1612 GMT, broadly in line with the UK sector .FTNMX1770.